mikegoldy/spotify-stuff/README.md

 # spotify-stuff

 This project first started after I saw Spotify's "Wrapped" 2019 feature.
 I've always been an Apple Music user but that feature was finally enough to push me to change sides.
-But one difficult barrier remained: the tedious hassle of moving my apple music library to Spotify.
+(Whoever thought of the idea is a genius) But one difficult barrier remained: the tedious hassle of moving my apple music library to Spotify.
 That is until I discovered I could use Spotify's api for free.

 Hence, I created an app that takes my apple music from a csv file and adds all of my music (1522 songs/ 1600 songs) onto Spotify.
 But once, I did that I got curius...